 Responsible companies producing or selling textile and clothing products in the European market make sure that their products comply with chemicals limit values set in REACH regulations.
 However, if REACH-uncompliant products are placed in the market, there is statistically a very small chance to identify those products.

 Challenges may include a lack of resources, difficulties in identifying and testing higher risk products, cost and management of chemical tests, lack of test methods and knowledge of best practices.
 These challenges are likely to increase with new REACH restrictions which are about to enter the market and with the expansion of e-commerce.

 The purpose of the EU REACH Regulation is to “ensure a high level of protection of human health and the environment, including the promotion of alternative methods for assessment of hazards of substances, as well as the free circulation of substances on the internal market while enhancing competitiveness and innovation”

-The REACH4texiles project aims at exploring solutions for fair and effective market surveillance on textile products by pooling together the key actors and address three objectives:
+The REACH4texiles project aims at exploring solutions for a fair and effective market surveillance on textile products by pooling together the key actors to address three objectives: